 The high you get from consuming cocaine only lasts about 15-30 minutes.
 That’s why so many people take it in binges.
 And the more you use cocaine, the stronger and faster the addiction becomes.

 When you use cocaine, it affects the brain almost immediately.
-You’ll have feelings of intense well-being and will be very talkative, energetic and confident (hence why it is often referred to as a party drug).
+You’ll have feelings of intense well-being and be very talkative, energetic, and confident (hence, it is often referred to as a party drug).
 And it doesn’t take long for your brain to become dependent.